-10 Times the Pretty Little Liars Squad’s IRL Friendship Made Our Hearts Melt Forever

-10 Times the Pretty Little Liars Squad's IRL Friendship Made Our Hearts Melt Forever
+10 Times the Pretty Little Liars Cast's Friendship Made Our Hearts Melt, 10 Years After the Show's Premiere

-The series ends tonight, but the castmates’ friendships are eternal
+The former series premiered 10 years ago today, but the castmates' friendships are eternal

 WHEN ASHLEY BENSON TOLD PEOPLE HER CASTMATES WERE HER 'FAMILY'

-In an interview with PEOPLE, Benson opened up about her PLL castmates and how much she's going to miss them now that they've wrapped filming the seventh and final season of the show.
+In an interview with PEOPLE, Benson opened up about her PLL castmates and how much she'll miss them after they wrapped the seventh and final season of the show.
 "They're like my family.
 I've spent seven years with them.
 I've seen them more than I've seen my own family in the last seven years.
 It was really special to have such an amazing bond with these people, and the cool thing is I know that we'll one day work together again," she said.
 "And I'll always try to make an effort to see them because they're literally my family.
 I don't know what I would have done without them for these last seven years if they weren't part of it."

 WHEN THEY ALL GOT MATCHING PLL TATTOOS

-Although the final season ends Tuesday night, June 27, on Freeform, its stars are forever bonded — with matching tattoos.
+Although the final season ended in June 2017, its stars are forever bonded — with matching tattoos.
 Ashley Benson, Lucy Hale, Janel Parrish, Troian Bellisario, Shay Mitchell and Sasha Pieterse shared snaps of their tattoos, which were their characters' first initials on the inside of their pointer fingers.

 WHEN LUCY HALE POSTED THIS BITTERSWEET GOODBYE ON HER INSTAGRAM